DashAIDataset

 prepare_for_model_session(dataset, splits, output_columns)

-High-level entry point used by the job system before training.
+High level entry point used by the job system before training.
 Handles the full split pipeline:

 - Determines split type from